 It may look as though the West has been experiencing a coal export boom in 2011, but the volumes here are really nothing compared to what coal companies are planning.
 For context, here’s the same data plotted against the plans for the Cherry Point project alone:

 Needless to say, if even the first phase of Cherry Point gets built, the region will experience coal shipments at a level that bears no comparison to current coal traffic.

 There’s one additional surprise in the data.
 Coal exports out of the Great Falls Customs District continue to flat line at near-zero figures.
 Despite persistent rumors that Powder River Basin coal shippers will use the Sweetgrass, Montana rail crossing to move their product north to Ridley Terminals at Prince Rupert, BC, there’s increasingly good evidence that’s not actually happening.
 In fact, in all of 2010 and the first three quarters of 2011 combined, scarcely 14,000 tons of coal was exported via Sweetgrass.

 It’s possible that some Ridley-bound coal is moving instead via the Blaine crossing in the Seattle District, though that’s a tortuous and congested route.
 More likely, Ridley is so far away that it’s too expensive for coal companies to use, which means that at least at current prices it is not a viable alternative to port facilities in Oregon, Washington, or southern BC.

 Thanks to Pam MacRae for research assistance.

-My previous reporting on quarterly coal export volumes can be found here, here, and here.
+All of my reporting on quarterly coal export volumes can be found in the series “Coal Export Trend Reports.”
 All data come from the US EIA’s latest quarterly coal report, covering the entire Western Customs Region.
 In addition to the districts shown on the chart here, the Western Region includes the Portland, Great Falls, Nogales, San Diego, and San Francisco Districts.
 These districts have been reporting virtually no coal exports.